-If you live at mid-northern latitudes – like in North America, Europe and Asia – you’ll see these Libra stars rather low in your south to southwest sky at nightfall and early evening.
-As seen from middle latitudes in the Southern Hemisphere – like in Australia – the Libra stars shine close to overhead as darkness falls at this time of year.
+If you live at mid-northern latitudes – North America, Europe or Asia – you’ll see these Libra stars rather low in your south to southwestern sky at nightfall and early evening.
+As seen from middle latitudes in the Southern Hemisphere – for example, in Australia – Libra’s stars shine close to overhead as darkness falls at this time of year.

 No matter where you live, from any location around the world, the stars Antares and Spica can help guide you to Libra’s two brightest stars.
-In 2014, the ringed planet Saturn shines close to the ecliptic and in between the zodiacal stars Spica and Zubenelgenubi.
+In 2014, the ringed planet Saturn shines north of the ecliptic, and in between the Libra stars Zubenelgenubi and Zubeneschamali.
 By the way, you can distinguish ruddy Antares, golden Saturn, the red planet Mars and blue-white Spica by color.
 If you can’t discern color with the eye alone, try looking at these colorful gems with binoculars.
 Or better yet, view Saturn’s gorgeous rings with a telescope.

 Antares, Zubenelgenubi and Spica are stars of the Zodiac, or legendary Pathway of Animals that resides in our sky.
 This band around our sky marks the sun’s annual pathway in front of the backdrop stars.
 Nowadays, astronomers are more likely to speak of the ecliptic, which is more or less the same thing; the ecliptic is defined differently, as the plane of Earth’s orbit around the sun.
 Zodiac and ecliptic both mean a band around the sky, in front of which the sun travels throughout the year.
-If you could see the stars during the daytime, you’d see the stars of the Zodiac.
+If you could see stars during the daytime, you’d see the stars of the Zodiac.
 The sun sweeps near these stars, pairing up with Spica in middle October, Zubenelgenubi on or near November 7 and Antares on or near December 1.